Jaqueline F. Hoch · Porto Alegre, Brazil

 Professional grounding

-Without inventing certificates or inflating seniority, the page gathers the points that currently help build trust.
+Without inventing certificates or inflating seniority, the page gathers the points that currently help build trust and portfolio depth.

 Public presence